codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 * Consider having a copy of your talk available online, or on a USB drive.
 Prepare for disaster.
 * *Canned* demos can be useful.
 Run the code beforehand and capture the output, as on a TV cooking show.
 * Ask a friend to give constructive criticism on your performance.
+* For formal talks, give a "dry-run" of the talk at a less formal venue.
+You could give a company lunch talk before presenting for PEI Devs.
+Or possibly a dry-run for PEI Devs before Maritime Dev Con.
+You'll get useful feedback and reach more people to boot.

 ## The Skinny